Kerry Earnhardt

-Kerry Dale Earnhardt (born December 8, 1969) is a former NASCAR driver and the eldest son of seven-time NASCAR Cup Series champion Dale Earnhardt.
-He is the half-brother of former NASCAR Cup Series driver Dale Earnhardt Jr. He was employed by Dale Earnhardt, Inc. as a consultant specializing in driver development until 2011.
+Kerry Dale Earnhardt (born December 8, 1969) is an American former NASCAR driver and the eldest son of seven-time NASCAR Cup Series champion Dale Earnhardt.
+He is the half-brother of former NASCAR Cup Series driver Dale Earnhardt Jr. and Kelley Earnhardt Miller.
+He was employed by Dale Earnhardt, Inc. as a consultant specializing in driver development until 2011.
 His younger son, Jeffrey Earnhardt, began racing for DEI in 2007 and currently competes in the NASCAR Xfinity Series.
 Kerry Earnhardt is known for his physical similarity to his father.

 Early life

-Kerry Earnhardt's mother, Latane Brown, was Dale Earnhardt's first wife.
-Dale Earnhardt was 18 years old and a local North Carolina dirt racer at the time of Kerry's birth.
+Earnhardt's mother, Latane Brown, was Dale Earnhardt's first wife.
+Dale Earnhardt was eighteen years old and a local North Carolina dirt racer at the time of Kerry's birth.
 The couple divorced when Kerry was one year old.
 Brown eventually married Jack Key, who adopted Kerry; Kerry used his stepfather's surname for much of his life.
-Until he was 16, he saw little of his biological father.
+Until he was sixteen, he saw little of his biological father.

 Prior to his racing career, Earnhardt dropped out of high school and worked several odd jobs to support his family.
 This included working at a Pizza Hut and in the Cannon Mills in Kannapolis, North Carolina, where his grandfather, Ralph Earnhardt, also worked.